It looks like the Seahawks may get to decide on Aldon Smith before the court does.

 Class words from one of the best players and people to ever put on a Seahawks uniform.
 As Ring of Honor worthy as anyone who has played in Seattle.

-Even before Richard Sherman’s bizarre incident on July 13, Pete Carroll had said signing the former star corner was “Not one of our thoughts right now.”
+Even before Richard Sherman’s bizarre incident on July 13, Carroll had said signing the former star corner was “not one of our thoughts right now.”

 Sherman was charged with five misdemeanors after that situation, and Carroll surely is more concerned with the 33-year-old’s state of mind.